Silent Hill 2: Influences and design

 "Bubble Head Nurses" (pictured) and "Mannequins" (creatures composed of only two pairs of female legs) were designed to be sexually suggestive, and a reflection of James' subconscious sexual desires during Mary's hospitalization.

-Development of Silent Hill 2 began in June 1999, directly after the completion of its predecessor.
+Development of Silent Hill 2 began in June 1999, directly after the completion of its predecessor, and lasted a little over two years.
 The game was created by Team Silent, a production group within Konami Computer Entertainment Tokyo.
 The story was conceived by CGI director Takayoshi Sato, who based it on Russian author Fyodor Dostoevsky's novel Crime and Punishment (1866), with individual members of the team collaborating on the actual scenario.
 The main writing was done by Hiroyuki Owaku and Sato, who provided the dialogue for the female characters.
 Around the time Silent Hill 2 was in production, the average budget for video game production has been estimated to be around US$7–10 million by Sato.
 The decision to produce a sequel to Silent Hill was partly a financial one, as it had been commercially successful, and partly a creative one, as the team had faced difficulties while working on the original game.
 The team was given a small window to settle on a platform.
 As it was unable to gather information on the then-unannounced GameCube and Xbox consoles, they began production of the game for the PlayStation 2.
 Producer Akihiro Imamura stated that the decision was also influenced by "a wish from the business section that we move rapidly on the PS2.
 You know, it is currently the market focus".
 Imamura read all comments about the original game and kept them in mind while working on Silent Hill 2.
 He estimated that a total of fifty people worked on the game: while the creative team from the first game remained, they had to bring in thirty people from Konami Computer Entertainment Tokyo.
 Developed at the same time, the PlayStation 2 version of Silent Hill 2 and its Xbox port debuted at the March 2001 Tokyo Game Show to positive reactions.

 Silent Hill 2 shared the same atmosphere of psychological horror as the first Silent Hill game.
 As the developers already had a rough sense of the game's environment, they focused on its plot first, in contrast to the process used with the first game.
 The PlayStation 2 hardware allowed the developers to create improved fog and shadow special effects.
 For example, as a monster approaches the player character, its shadow cast on the wall by the flashlight grows.
 When dealing with the game's camera angles, the team struggled with a balance between those that stayed true to the creative vision and those that did not hamper gameplay.
 Psychological elements, such as the gradual disappearance of Mary's letter and symbolic holes, were incorporated into the game.
 The team wanted Silent Hill 2s protagonist to "reflect [the] evil", against which the protagonist of the first game battles.